usc-sail/tiles-day-night/README.md

 # tiles-day-night
-## This is a repo for day and nigt comparison
+## This is a repo for day and night shift comparison using TILES data-set